nablarch/nablarch-document/en/application_framework/application_framework/batch/jsr352/feature_details/run_batch_application.rst

 Launch the batch application
 --------------------------------------------------
-In the case of JSR352-compliant batch application, the batch is launched using an API specified by JSR352.
+In the case of Jakarta Batch-compliant batch application, the batch is launched using an API specified by Jakarta Batch.

 Nablarch provides :java:extdoc:`nablarch.fw.batch.ee.Main`  as the standard implementation class.
 This class specifies the XML file name (file name excluding .xml) of the target JOB as an execution argument.